Crab and Corn Chowder

 - 3 Tablespoons flour

-- 1 (10 oz) can fat free evaporated milk
+- 1 (10 ounces) can fat free evaporated milk

 - 2 cups chicken or fish broth - we used fat-free, reduced sodium chicken broth